 You can’t talk about Japan without writing a paragraph about its toilets!

-Many public toilets (and all hotel toilets) have a number of “normal” functions in Japan, such as: heating pad, jet for rinsing (these are the two must-haves), ambient noise to mask what you’re doing, odor vacuum, buttock dryer, water massage (ā¦), automatic bowl cleaningā¦ The functions are almost always written in English too, with icons (as is often the case in Japan).
+Many public toilets (and all hotel toilets) have a number of common functions in Japan, such as: heating, jet for rinsing (these are the two must-haves), ambient noise to mask what you’re doing, odor vacuum, buttock dryer, water massage (ā€¦), automatic bowl cleaningā€¦ The functions are almost always written in English too, with icons (as is often the case in Japan).

 There are public toilets everywhere, whether you’re in town or in the middle of a hike.
 The buildings are very aesthetically pleasing, so that they blend in with the landscape.
 On the other hand, it often happens that there are no toilets in restaurants (which is normal, given that there are enough of them in the public space).
-There will be some in temples (or just before the entrance), often in coffee shops (at least at Startbucks), in shopping malls, at the start of treks and at certain stages of the trek, in stations, in shopping streets, on long-distance trainsā¦

 There are also traditional Japanese toilets (on the women’s side at least), a kind of urinal built into the floor (but still in an enclosed cubicle).
 To use them, you have to squat down, facing the pipe system (I confess I haven’t tested it, as I don’t have enough faith in my thigh muscles).